Understanding Rent-to-Income Ratio Before You Sign

 For example:

-• Using the 30% rule, gross income suggests they can afford $900 in rent.
+• Using the 30% guideline, gross income points to about $900 in rent.

 Why Gross Income Still Matters